Tukurai/HR-arch-1-tba/README.md

 # HR-arch-1-tba
 A text based adventure in Python, for our Basecamp Arch 1 Challenge.

-COURSE DESCRIPTION
+---

+Running the Client and Server
+They both use command-line arguments.
+You can run them without arguments to see the options.

+For the server, pass host and port numbers:

+$ python tba-server.py
+Usage: tba-server.py <host> <port>
+For the client, also pass the number of connections to create to the server, num_connections:

+$ python tba-client.py
+Usage: tba-client.py <host> <port> <num_connections>
+Below is the server output when listening on the loopback interface on port 65432:

+$ python tba-server.py 127.0.0.1 65432
+Listening on ('127.0.0.1', 65432)
+Accepted connection from ('127.0.0.1', 61354)
+Accepted connection from ('127.0.0.1', 61355)
+Echoing b'Message 1 from client.Message 2 from client.' to ('127.0.0.1', 61354)
+Echoing b'Message 1 from client.Message 2 from client.' to ('127.0.0.1', 61355)
+Closing connection to ('127.0.0.1', 61354)
+Closing connection to ('127.0.0.1', 61355)
+Below is the client output when it creates two connections to the server above:

+$ python tba-client.py 127.0.0.1 65432 2
+Starting connection 1 to ('127.0.0.1', 65432)
+Starting connection 2 to ('127.0.0.1', 65432)
+Sending b'Message 1 from client.' to connection 1 Sending b'Message 2 from client.' to connection 1 Sending b'Message 1 from client.' to connection 2 Sending b'Message 2 from client.' to connection 2 Received b'Message 1 from client.Message 2 from client.' from connection 1 Closing connection 1
+Received b'Message 1 from client.Message 2 from client.' from connection 2
+Closing connection 2

+---

+**COURSE DESCRIPTION**
-Course name: Basecamp 1, Challenge 1
+**Course name**: Basecamp 1, Challenge 1

-Course code: INFBCC01-1
+**Course code**: INFBCC01-1

-ECTS: 1 ECTS
+**ECTS**: 1 ECTS

-Study points and workload: This elective provides you with 1 study point (EC).
-The study workload is at least 28 hours during Challenge Week.
+**Study points and workload**: _This elective provides you with 1 study point (EC).
+The study workload is at least 28 hours during Challenge Week._

-Prior knowledge: The challenge is a logical continuation of the program in Basecamp.
-The level of the challenge is aligned to Basecamp's program of Arch 1.
+**Prior knowledge**: _The challenge is a logical continuation of the program in Basecamp.
+The level of the challenge is aligned to Basecamp's program of Arch 1._

-Working method: Students work during Challenge Week in a team of 2 (or 3) students.
+**Working method**: _Students work during Challenge Week in a team of 2 (or 3) students.
 Students work independently on location and online.
-Teachers and peer coaches will be available for support.
+Teachers and peer coaches will be available for support._

-Testing: A working adventure game that meets the minimal requirements and is presented in class.
+**Testing**: _A working adventure game that meets the minimal requirements and is presented in class.
 A minimum effort of 28 hours per person is expected.
-Students keep a logbook for this purpose.
+Students keep a logbook for this purpose._

-Learning materials: All Basecamp material, online content.
+**Learning materials**: _All Basecamp material, online content._

-Content: Students will create a text-based adventure board game in Python, covering at least the concepts in Arch 1.
+**Content**: _Students will create a text-based adventure board game in Python, covering at least the concepts in Arch 1._

-Notes: Although there are minimum requirements, creativity is stimulated!
+**Notes**: _Although there are minimum requirements, creativity is stimulated!_

-Course coordinator: Xenia Hasker, John Grobben
+**Course coordinator**: _Xenia Hasker, John Grobben_

-Date: 1 September 2023
+**Date**: _1 September 2023_

 ---